Dynaloo/MARLIN-2.0.x--SAPPHIRE-PRO--BTT-SKR-1.4-TURBO-/README.md

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

-## Example Configurations

-Before building Marlin you'll need to configure it for your specific hardware.
-Your vendor should have already provided source code with configurations for the installed firmware, but if you ever decide to upgrade you'll need updated configuration files.
-Marlin users have contributed dozens of tested example configurations to get you started.
-Visit the [MarlinFirmware/Configurations](https://github.com/MarlinFirmware/Configurations) repository to find the right configuration for your hardware.

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 Detailed build and install instructions are posted at:

   - [Installing Marlin (Arduino)](http://marlinfw.org/docs/basics/install_arduino.html)
   - [Installing Marlin (VSCode)](http://marlinfw.org/docs/basics/install_platformio_vscode.html).

-## Submitting Changes

-- Submit **Bug Fixes** as Pull Requests to the ([bugfix-2.0.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x)) branch.
-- Follow the [Coding Standards](http://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit your questions and concerns to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues).

 ## Marlin Support